jpoee27/Meal-Search/README.md

-User Interface create with React JS and Tailwind CSS to search for meals using MealDB API
+User Interface create with React JS and Tailwind CSS to search for meals using Edamam Recipe Search API